Mount Zion Through The Years

 History is continuing to prove that the "ole ship of Zion" is moving forward, and we still profess that “It’s Up From Here!” and The Best is Yet to Come!"

-Pastor Joshua M. Daniels is the exciting, gifted, and anointed Senior Pastor of the Mount Zion Missionary Baptist Church in Los Angeles, CA. A courageous, dynamic, and visionary leader, he is the 15th pastor in the church’s 130 year history.
+Pastor Joshua M. Daniels is the exciting, gifted, visionary, and anointed Senior Pastor of the Mount Zion Missionary Baptist Church in Los Angeles, California.

 Frequently deemed one of his generation's leading voices, Pastor Daniels preaches expository messages that are biblically based, theologically sound, doctrinally focused, culturally relevant, and prophetically accurate.
 His unique style of communicating the Gospel has gained him recognition and invitations across the nation.

 Pastor Daniels preached his first sermon at the tender age of 6 and began his pastoral ministry at age 19.

 In October of 2021, Rev. Joshua M. Daniels answered the call of God to become the fifteenth Senior Pastor of the historic and venerable Mount Zion Missionary Baptist Church in Los Angeles, California founded in 1892, where he has since served faithfully.
 Pastor Daniels is honored to follow in the same pastoral lineage of the late Dr. E.V.
 Hill, Sr., and under his leadership Mount Zion continues to grow and make a tremendous impact in Los Angeles and beyond.
 Prior to serving Mount Zion, Pastor Daniels, served as the Senior Pastor of congregations in Beaumont and Houston, Texas.